virtual-labs/exp-pos-tagger-iiith/experiment/objective.md

-### 1. Fundamental Understanding
+After completing this experiment, students will be able to:

-- **Understand** the concept and importance of Part-of-Speech (POS) tagging in Natural Language Processing
-- **Identify** the different grammatical categories (noun, verb, adjective, adverb, etc.) and their linguistic functions
+1. **Understand POS Tagging Fundamentals**: Define Part-of-Speech tagging and explain its significance in Natural Language Processing, identifying different grammatical categories (noun, verb, adjective, adverb, etc.) and their linguistic functions with 85% accuracy.
-- **Recognize** the challenges and ambiguities inherent in automatic POS tagging

-### 2. Technical Comprehension

-- **Compare** different POS tagging algorithms including Hidden Markov Models (HMM) and Conditional Random Fields (CRF)
+2. **Compare Tagging Algorithms**: Analyze and differentiate between various POS tagging algorithms including Hidden Markov Models (HMM) and Conditional Random Fields (CRF), understanding their computational approaches and performance characteristics.

-- **Analyze** the role of context features (unigram, bigram, trigram) in improving tagging accuracy
-- **Evaluate** the impact of training corpus size on model performance
+3. **Evaluate Feature Impact**: Assess the role of context features (unigram, bigram, trigram) in improving tagging accuracy, and analyze how training corpus size affects model performance through hands-on experimentation.

-### 3. Practical Application

-- **Apply** POS tagging techniques to real text samples through interactive simulation
-- **Experiment** with different algorithm configurations and observe their effects on accuracy
-- **Interpret** performance metrics and understand their significance in model evaluation
+4. **Apply Interactive Analysis**: Demonstrate proficiency in using the interactive simulation to explore different algorithm configurations, interpret performance metrics (accuracy, precision, recall), and understand their significance in model evaluation.

-### 4. Critical Analysis
+5. **Analyze Cross-linguistic Patterns**: Compare POS tagging challenges and patterns between English and Hindi, understanding how linguistic ambiguity and morphological complexity affect automated tagging systems.

+#### Learning Focus

-- **Assess** the strengths and limitations of different tagging approaches
+- Master fundamental concepts of Part-of-Speech tagging in NLP
-- **Distinguish** between rule-based and statistical approaches to POS tagging
+- Compare statistical and rule-based approaches to POS tagging
-- **Examine** how linguistic ambiguity affects automated tagging systems

-### 5. Real-World Applications

-- **Explore** practical applications of POS tagging in information retrieval, machine translation, and text analysis
+- Experiment with algorithm parameters and observe accuracy effects
+- Interpret performance metrics and their practical significance
-- **Connect** theoretical concepts to contemporary NLP applications and research
+- Apply theoretical knowledge to real text analysis scenarios
-- **Appreciate** the foundational role of POS tagging in advanced NLP tasks
+- Understand the foundational role of POS tagging in advanced NLP tasks

-### Learning Outcomes

-Upon successful completion of this experiment, students will be able to:

-✅ **Define** POS tagging and explain its significance in computational linguistics
-✅ **Differentiate** between various POS tagging algorithms and their computational approaches
-✅ **Demonstrate** proficiency in using the interactive simulation to explore tagging parameters
-✅ **Analyze** the relationship between training data quality/quantity and model performance
-✅ **Evaluate** tagging results using standard metrics (accuracy, precision, recall)
-✅ **Synthesize** knowledge to propose improvements for specific tagging scenarios